7hekaka/newcytosim/doc/main/faq.md

 **Is it possible to change functional form of bending stiffness/axial stiffness for a fiber?**
 </summary>

-The Rigidity term is calculated in class ‘RigidFiber’:
+The Rigidity term is calculated in class `RigidFiber`:

 	void RigidFiber::addRigidity(const real* X, real* Y) const